OlleLindgren/data-cache/README.md

 Not guaranteed to be stable between versions, and hence not intended for long-term storage.

-There is an internal cache root, where cached files are stored (.data-cache by default).
+There is an internal cache root, where cached files are stored (~/.cache/data_cache/cache_root by default).
 View the code example below for how to change that.

 ## Dependencies